 - Medicines to relieve pain and reduce inflammation include colchicine, aspirin, and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
-Side effects are mainly gastrointestinal and include abdominal pain, nausea, vomiting, and diarrhea.

 - Corticosteroids lower the activity of the body’s immune system.
 With pericarditis, corticosteroids are used only in people who are not responding to or cannot take NSAIDs.

 - Intravenous immunoglobulin (IVIG) helps control the body’s immune and inflammatory response in people who have an autoimm disorder such as lupus.